-Find staples like burgers, fish and chicken sandwiches at this island hideaway.
-This quick-service restaurant is the perfect place to grab a bite on your busy waterpark day.
+Find staples like burgers, fish, and chicken sandwiches at this island hideaway.
+This quick-service restaurant is perfect for grabbing a bite on your busy waterpark day.

-This quick-service eatery is all about the tropical flavours, and favourites here include BBQ Chicken Pizza, Hawaiian Pizza and Jerk Shrimp Mac & Cheese.
+This quick-service eatery is all about the tropical flavors, and favorites here include BBQ Chicken Pizza, Hawaiian Pizza, and Jerk Shrimp Mac & Cheese.

-Universal CityWalk has an amazing amount of dining options and offers something for every taste.
-This is known as Universal’s dining, entertainment and shipping headquarters, and it’s open until 2 am each morning.
-Some CityWalk favourites include:
+Universal CityWalk has amazing dining options and offers something for every taste.
+This is known as Universal’s dining, entertainment, and shipping headquarters, and it’s open until 2 am each morning.
+Some CityWalk favorites include:

 Toothsome Chocolate Emporium & Savory Feast Kitchen

 This steampunk and Willy Wonka whimsical full-service restaurant is known for its delicious artisan milkshake creation.
-Favourites include Cinnamon Fantasy, Red Velvet, Cookie Jar and Strawberry Shortcake.
+Favorites include Cinnamon Fantasy, Red Velvet, Cookie Jar, and Strawberry Shortcake.
 The warm chocolate almond bread appetizer is legendary, as is their decadent brunch menu.

 Cowfish Sushi Burger Bar

 This full-service eatery is known for taking surf and turf to a whole new level.
-You can keep the two styles separate by trying a burger or sushi roll.
+Try a burger or sushi roll to keep the two styles separate.
 Or get adventurous and embrace the unique fusion dishes like the What’s Shakin’ Tuna Bacon sandwich or the Cheeseburgooshi.
 You can also opt for a bento box to sample a bit of everything.

 Antojitos Authentic Mexican Food

 For amazing authentic Mexican cuisine, you can’t do better than Antojitos.
 This cantina is lively and has an in-house Mariachi band.
-You’ll find all of your Mexican favourites, including empanadas, tacos and burritos.
-To complete the festive dining experience, order one of Antojitos signature margaritas.
+You’ll find all of your Mexican favorites, including empanadas, tacos, and burritos.
+To complete the festive dining experience, order one of Antojito’s signature margaritas.